-PLACEMENT ASSISTANCE
+PLACEMENT ASSISTANCE - TKU SEND

 In an effort to help students find ministry positions upon graduation, the school posts a list of ministry opportunities on its job website called TKU Send.
+TKU Send is an online resource dedicated for networking our students, graduates, and alumni to churches and organizations for both short-term internships, as well as job placement in a ministry setting.
+You can create your profile today by visiting send.tku.edu.
 Students are encouraged to post their resumes on this website their last year of enrollment.